aphdinh/MDA_KUL/model/var.md

 temp_c (Imo use this for all 3 simply take average/median of 4 here)

 ### So only humidity, wind speed, temp, dwptemp are good?
+No, we use Humidity, RAD, RAININ, DAILYRAIN, WINDSPEED, RAD60 (which is RAD in essence), and all TEMPs